Crime in Texas

-This article refers to crime in the American state of Texas.
+In 2014 there were 923,348 crimes reported in the U.S. state of Texas, including 1,184 murders and 8,236 rapes.

 State statistics

-In 2014 there were 923,348 crimes reported in Texas, including 1,184 murders and 8,236 rapes.

 Policing

 In 2008, Texas had 1,913 state and local law enforcement agencies.
 Those agencies employed a total of 96,116 staff.
 Of the total staff, 59,219 were sworn officers (defined as those with general arrest powers).

 Police ratio

 In 2008, Texas had 244 police officers per 100,000 residents.

 According to the Texas Commission on Law Enforcement (TCOLE), the state average for police officers per 100,000 residents in Texas is 241 as of 2021.
 However, the ratio can vary among different cities and counties in Texas.

 Capital punishment laws

 Capital punishment is applied under Texas state law for capital murder if the perpetrator is 18 years of age and older and the prosecutor seeks the death penalty.

 The federal death penalty may also be used in certain circumstances.